 In Florida, boating under the influence (BUI) is against the law.
 People who cause an accident could be both criminally prosecuted and civilly liable for the harm and damage they cause.
 Nearly one-third of fatalities that occur in recreational boating accidents are the result of alcohol consumption.
 At Rivkind Margulies & Rivkind, P.A, we are dedicated to holding negligent boat operators accountable for common causes of boat and yacht accidents in Florida. that they cause.
-Below, our Florida boat accident attorney discusses lawsuits arising from operating a boat while drunk.
+Below, our Florida boat accident attorney and Miami yacht accident lawyer discusses lawsuits arising from operating a boat while drunk.

 Alcohol Will Impair a Florida Boat Operator’s Judgment

 Alcohol is a depressant that slows an individual’s sensory abilities.
 Even if you consume a small amount, your mental and physical capabilities could be impaired.
 When someone is operating a boat under the influence of alcohol, they present an unreasonable danger to passengers on their boat and other people in their vicinity.

 Some of the usual conditions associated with boating, including the heat and sun, increase the adverse effects of alcohol.
 When someone is operating a boat while drinking, they are likely to cause an accident because of their diminished abilities, including depth perception, balance, coordination, and reaction time.

 Filing a Lawsuit in Florida if You Were Injured in a Boating Accident Caused by a Drunk Operator